maria-farooq/prometheus-server-poc/README.md

 ## Project structure

-* terraform: contains the infra code to create the infrastructure.
+* terraform: contains the code to create infrastructure on aws cloud.
-* ansible: contains the infra code to configure the infrastructure.
+* ansible: contains the code to configure the infrastructure.
 ```
 .
 ├── README.md